 MENDOCINO Co., 1/26/17 — At some point in the coming year the Mendocino County Sheriff’s Office plans to stop responding to “crisis calls” unless there is a threat of violence, Sheriff Tom Allman said Monday, although he would not specify a date.
-Allman this “challenge,” as he called it, to Mendocino County supervisors in a measured presentation at a special joint meeting of the supervisors and the Behavioral Health Advisory Board held January 23, also attended by Health and Human Services Agency directors and mental health staff.
+Allman presented this “challenge,” as he called it, to Mendocino County supervisors in a measured presentation at a special joint meeting of the supervisors and the Behavioral Health Advisory Board held January 23, also attended by Health and Human Services Agency directors and mental health staff.

 Redwood Quality Management Co. now holds the county’s contract for mental health services, and they are obligated to respond, provide support, and address mental health needs for such residents within a timely manner during crisis calls.
 However, often times law enforcement officers or hospital staff end up supervising the person while waiting for mental health services staff to arrive.